jorgebarmza/itsjorgebar.github.io/_pages/about.md

 ---
 Hello there 👋 I'm Jorge <span style="color:grey">(pronounced HOR-heh)</span>

-I work at <a href='https://labs.google/'>Google Labs</a>, building new GenAI tools for creators.
-I'm a generalist SWE 👨🏻‍💻 with a deep interest in large-scale ML systems.
+I work at <a href='https://labs.google/'>Google Labs</a>, building new AI tools for creators.
+I'm a full&#8209;stack engineer 👨🏻‍💻 with a deep interest in large&#8209;scale ML systems.
 My favorite thing in the world is collaborating to build products that bring people joy.

-For recreation 🏕️ I run trails, study math, share stories with friends, and appreciate each breath.
+For recreation, I run trails, study math, share stories with friends, and appreciate each breath.
+I’m inspired by <a href='https://en.wikipedia.org/wiki/Effective_altruism'>effective altruism</a> and give what I can 🔸 toward a brighter future.

-You can reach me via email or social media (`@jorgebarmza`)
+You can reach me via email or social media: `@jorgebarmza`